jisotalo/iec-61131-3/README.md

 # Project status

 Things to do
+- Adding more examples
+- Using this library with CODESYS systems
 - Adding automatic conversion from PLC code
 - Adding supports for different pack-modes (now only pack-mode 1)
 - Adding checks if Node.js version has BigInt support